-A REFRESHING TIME TO FOCUS ON YOUR MINISTRY
+A REFRESHING TIME TO STUDY, PRAY, AND FOCUS ON YOUR MINISTRY

 All students coming to Knox from out of town, please know that Fort Lauderdale Airport (FLL) is the nearest airport to the seminary.